mheere/react-dropdown-advanced/README.md

 |version | Notes |
 | ---- | ------ |
-v 1.2.8 | Direct 'click' callback support on ActionItem v 1.2.7 | Added Async support (dropdown items can now be retrieved asynchronously) v 1.2.6 | Added onHover support
+v 1.2.9 | OpenOnCreate option - if set to true it will force the dropdown to open upon creation (code only!) v 1.2.8 | Direct 'click' callback support on ActionItem v 1.2.7 | Added Async support (dropdown items can now be retrieved asynchronously) v 1.2.6 | Added onHover support